WPoets/awesome-enterprise/README.md

 ### Changelog

+##### 3.2.3.1
+* Fixed: In certain situations, error logging was resulting in multiple DB connections sometimes resulting in error 504.

 ##### 3.2.3
 * Improved: added support to use wordpress user login as virtual session using wp_vession.
 To use it, make sure you have added following line in your __rights__ module in the app
 `